Entangled photon pair excitation and time-frequency-filtered multidimensional photon correlation spectroscopy as a probe for dissipative exciton kinetics: The Hamiltonian

 \section{The Hamiltonian}

 In the Hamiltonian, the Eq.~\ref{eqn:ham}, the vibrational terms are specified in the third line.
 The normal modes associated with collective intermolecular vibrations constitute the phonon modes.
-The latter, in the continuum limit, i.e., $J_{\mathrm{ph}}(\omega)= \sum_{j} |g_{j}^{}|^2 [\delta(\omega-\omega_{j})-\delta(\omega+\omega_{j})]$ are described using an overdamped oscillator and $48$ multimode Brownian oscillators.
+The latter, in the continuum limit, $J_{\mathrm{ph}}(\omega)= \sum_{j} |g_{j}^{}|^2 [\delta(\omega-\omega_{j})-\delta(\omega+\omega_{j})]$ are described using an overdamped oscillator and $48$ multimode Brownian oscillators.
 The corresponding spectral function is given by

 Here, $\lambda_0$ and $\gamma_0$ represent the damping strength and relaxation parameter for the overdamped mode, respectively.
-The Brownian oscillators are characterized by the Huang-Rhys parameter, mode frequency, and correlation time, denoted as $\lambda_j$, $\gamma_j$, $\omega_j$, respectively.
-Relevant parameter values are detailed in the \cite{debnath2022entangled, debnath2020entangled}.\\ The phonon interaction gives rise to exciton transport (first term) and dephasing (second term) Eq.~\ref{eqn:cohtransGF}.
-The exciton transport components can be expressed as
+The Brownian oscillators are characterized by the Huang-Rhys parameter, mode frequency, and correlation time, denoted by $\lambda_j$, $\omega_j$, and $\gamma_j$, respectively.
+Relevant parameter values are detailed in the Ref.~\cite{debnath2022entangled, debnath2020entangled, novoderezhkin2011intra, novoderezhkin2004energy}.\\ The phonon interaction gives rise to exciton transport (first term) and dephasing (second term) Eq.~\ref{eqn:cohtransGF}.
+The exciton transport Green's function can be expressed as